nicholascross/Resolve/README.md

 ```
 This will use the default `ResolutionContext` when resolving dependencies.

-There can be only one default context; it can be registered as follows
+There can be only one default context; it can be registered as follows.

 ```swift
 let context = ResolutionContext() context.makeDefault()
 ```

-If using a default context is not appropriate for your use case you can include this as part of your property declaration
+If using a default context is not appropriate for your use case you can include this as part of your property declaration.

 ```swift
 @Resolve(container: someContext) var pet: Animal